leuchtturm-dev/turboprop/README.md

 - The Turboprop Merge API is considered stable, but it lacks the ability to configure it with custom Tailwind themes and the documentation is considered work in progress.

+## Contributing

+While this project is at `0.1` and still a highly experimental playground, we are not looking for contributions.
+Once the API is a little more stable and the project takes shape, this will of course change!

 <!-- MDOC !-->

 ## Tools